Skip to main content

 • Personal demographics (including gender, race, ethnicity, sexual orientation, religion)

-• Employment records (including professional membership, references and proof of eligibility to work in the UK and security checks)
+• Employment records (including professional membership, education and training, references, and proof of eligibility to work in the UK and security checks)

 • Bank details